-- Assign a multidisciplinary team of school staff to work collaboratively on clearing/locating and recovering students from the three potential dropout lists. - Ensure that staff is trained and follow all bulletins, memos, and reference guides regarding LAUSD policy for non-grads and 5th year seniors, and provisions for students continuing beyond their fourth year of high school (e.g., students who are homeless, in foster care, English Learners, students with IEPs). - Ensure that school staff knows how to re-enroll or provide educational alternative options to students who may have left school for a period of time but have chosen to return to school and work towards their high school diploma. - Students matriculating and/or transferring within LAUSD shall provide updates through the required annually disseminated forms.
-Schools shall not require matriculating students to complete a new Student Enrollment Form or to provide additional documentation for address verification (with specific exceptions related to charter schools). - Require appropriate staff to run/review monthly reports on all checkouts each month and ensure that designated staff follows up to find out if students are currently enrolled. - Stress to staff the importance of accurate record-keeping and tracking.
+- Assign a multidisciplinary team of school staff to work collaboratively on clearing/locating and recovering students listed as lost transfers and whereabouts unknown (L8's). - Ensure that staff is trained and follow all bulletins, memos, and reference guides regarding LAUSD policy for non-grads and 5th year seniors, and provisions for students continuing beyond their fourth year of high school (e.g., students who are homeless, in foster care, English Learners, students with IEPs). - Ensure that school staff knows how to re-enroll or provide educational alternative options to students who may have left school for a period of time but have chosen to return to school and work towards their high school diploma. - Students matriculating and/or transferring within LAUSD shall provide updates through the required annually disseminated forms.
+Schools shall not require matriculating students to complete a new Student Enrollment Form or to provide additional documentation for address verification (with specific exceptions related to charter schools). - Require appropriate staff to run/review monthly reports on all withdrawals each month and ensure that designated staff follows up to find out if students are currently enrolled. - Communicate to staff the importance of accurate record-keeping and tracking.